Introduction to journalism

 When I've finished, what course can I do next?

-City Lit run a range of beginner, intermediate and advanced journalism courses.
+City Lit run a range of journalism courses.
 Please search our website for 'journalism' to find more courses.